Finance Barometer 2021 Credit Report Loan Statistics

 In 2021, we saw a statistically significant global -8.9% decrease in credit sentiment scores.

-Polarizing votes remained very popular in 2021, while standard deviation remained at high levels, both indicating a strong sentiment division within and across nations.
-The growing pessimism and division may cause further unrest in an already fragile socio-economic environment.
+Polarizing votes remained popular in 2021, while the standard deviation remained high, indicating a solid sentiment division within and across nations.
+The growing pessimism and division may cause further unrest in a fragile socio-economic environment.

-The Finance Barometer will continue to record the public’s opinion in 2022 and introduce new polls covering a wider range of financial statistics and credit data analysis.
+The Finance Barometer will continue to record the public’s opinion in 2023 and introduce new polls covering a more comprehensive range of financial statistics and credit data analysis.

-This report will get updated on an annual basis, revealing the most recent credit sentiment data, statistics and trends.
+This report will get updated annually, revealing the most recent credit sentiment data, statistics, and trends.

-If you have any questions about the report or need access to the primary data, please contact us here.
+If you have questions about the report or need access to the primary data, please get in touch with us here.

 Was this article helpful?